heptarch/heptarch.github.io/projects.md

 In order to couple the state of the art in communications systems to the state of the art in pure science, somebody had to know the former.
 That would be the director of research.
-The researchers, on the other, were the domain experts in the latter.
-So the coupling would be via collaborative managerial interaction.
+The researchers, on the other hand, were tasked with being domain experts in the latter.
+So the coupling arose via interactions between the director, the lab heads, and the component scientists.
-Incidentally, this is another division of labour that ensured focus, and divorced research from the profit motive.
+This is, incidentally, another division of labour that ensured focus and divorced research from the profit motive.

 ### 2.4 <a href="#tbc">An experiment</a><a id="sec-2-4" name="sec-2-4"></a>